Siege of Gaeta (1860–1861): Beginning of the siege

 Various dates are cited as the beginning of the siege; these range from 5 to 12 November.
 Cialdini installed his command position in Castellone, in what is today the city of Formia.
 Eighteen kilometers of roads, together with 15 bridges and causeways, were built for the transport of the artillery.

 The situation for the soldiers and the inhabitants, massed in the very reduced space of the old city, soon proved unbearable.
 The Neapolitan troops had neither blankets nor change of clothing.
 On 18 November the bombing was stopped to allow all the people not participating in the defence to leave the city.

 The morale of the defenders, however, increased when veteran general Ferdinando Beneventano del Bosco, one of the few charismatic military figures of the Kingdom of Two Sicilies, arrived in Gaeta.
 He soon organized a sally for dawn on 29 November.
 400 Chasseurs, supported by some foreign Carabiniers, managed to reach the summit of Montesecco, near the Roman mausoleum of Lucius Atratinus.
 However, they were repulsed by the Piedmontese reaction, and the action proved inconclusive.
 The last active operation of the Neapolitans happened on 4 December, also without any effect.

-The Flag of the Kingdom of the Two Sicilies in 1860-1861.
+The Flag of the Kingdom of the Two Sicilies in 1860–1861.

 Sues for peace

 On 8 December, Francis II issued a proclamation to all his subjects, promising new liberties in lieu of the prosecution of the struggle against the invaders, inciting them to guerrilla operations.
 The same day, Cialdini was ordered by the Piedmontese Prime Minister Cavour, to cease fire.
 Cavour, backed by the British government, had convinced Napoleon III to recall the French fleet from Gaeta and, in a letter sent on 11 December, asked Francis II to leave Gaeta.
 However, the Neapolitan King did not accept the proposal.
 He in turn appealed to Napoleon not to recall his fleet, in order at least to save the military honour of the Kingdom and the Crown.

-Hostilities began again on the night of 13-14 December.
+Hostilities began again on the night of 13–14 December.
 In the meantime, epidemic typhus had begun to spread within the walls of Gaeta: Francis' field adjutant was himself struck down and died on 12 December.

 More victims among the civil population were caused by the new Piedmontese batteries firing from Monte Tortano from 15 December.

 On 27 December, a new capitulation proposal was sent to the Neapolitan defenders or, as an alternative, a truce of 15 days.
 They were both rejected.
-The artillery duel restarted with increasing violence: 500 grenades a day were hurled against Gaeta, although most of them did not explode.
+The artillery duel restarted with increasing violence: 500 shells a day were hurled against Gaeta, although most of them did not explode.
 The bombardment culminated on 7 January 1861, when the fortress received a shower of 8,000 shells, although, again, with modest results.